PiyushGargOfficial/HireNinjas/README.md

 a.server is hosted on localhost:1234 .
 b.there is not much data inputed i.e. for the ninjas , I inputed only 6 ninjas data . c.So search lat = 25 and lng = -80 and play around these for different values.

+4.For Playing Around:
+a.
+I have also made routes for adding ninjas , updating and deleting them. b.So you can play around and add more ninjas or create a front end for CRUD operations on ninjas or a login page using jwt and password hash/bcrypt. c.OR since i have return the CRUD operations in the backend , you can test in postman.